Mesa/Boogie: The 1980s and the Mark IIC+

-As Mesa continued to grow, Smith moved the company to Petaluma in 1980 and continued to improve his amp designs to meet players' requests.
+As Mesa/Boogie continued to grow, Smith moved the company to Petaluma in 1980 and continued to improve his amp designs to meet players' requests.
 Revisions to the Mark II resulted in amplifier milestones such as channel switching (Mark IIA) and the first effects loop (Mark IIB).
 The IIC was introduced in 1983 to fix a noticeable "pop" when switching channels, while subsequent improvements to the effects loop resulted in a handwritten "+" designation on the rear of each amplifier's chassis.
 Notably, this new IIC+ variant also featured an altered preamp to create a more aggressive sound, with a strong midrange focus and tight low end.
 Combined with its graphic EQ, the amp excelled at "soaring lead sounds and huge crunch chords."
-Early adopters included heavy metal guitarists like Metallica's Kirk Hammett and James Hetfield, who was dissatisfied with Marshall amps at the time and wanted something "percussive, tight, and in your face."
-Guitar World cited the IIC+'s use on Master of Puppets as the primary reason for its "holy grail" status in the rock and metal genres, while noting the amp was also a favorite of top session musicians at the time like Steve Lukather.
+Early adopters included heavy metal guitarists like Metallica's Kirk Hammett and James Hetfield.
+The amp was also a favorite of top session musicians at the time like Steve Lukather.
 As the Mark III was already deep in development, fewer than 3,000 IIC+ amps were made during its short production run between January 1984 and March 1985.
-Additionally, some players had earlier Mark II models modified to IIC+ specs.
-The IIC+ is Mesa/Boogie's most valuable amp on the secondary market, with models often selling for over $15,000, as of 2023.
+With the Mark III, Mesa/Boogie added a second rhythm mode—or "crunch" sound—while the Mark IV expanded the amp's format to three fully independent channels with more controls and options than any other amp of the time.

-Throughout the decade, Mesa continued to produce combo and head amplifiers, and began production of rack power and pre-amps, developing power amplifiers such as the M180/190 and Strategy series, as well as pre-amps such as the Quad and Studio.
-Other models developed in the 1980s included the Mark III, Mark IV, the Son of Boogie, and the Studio .22.
+Throughout the decade, Mesa/Boogie continued to expanded its product lineup, with power amplifiers like the M180/190 and Strategy series and preamps such as the Quad and Studio.
+Other amp models developed in the 1980s include the Son of Boogie and the Studio .22.